Physical-chemical process

 Thanks to their height, their footprint is reduced.

-For an outdoor use, the tanks are covered and treated against UV rays to protect them from the sun and bad weather.
+For outdoor installation, the tanks are covered and anti-UV treated to protect them from the sun and bad weather.